 Where To Fish

-This is a very basic question and needs to be addressed first.
-If saltwater is your priority, then the Kenai Peninsula, the various islands along the southwest portion of Alaska and Kodiak Island will fit the bill.
-Fresh water and stream fishing is also available.
+- If saltwater is your priority, then the Kenai Peninsula, Alaska Panhandle or the various islands along the southwest portion of Alaska and Kodiak Island will fit the bill.
+Fresh water and stream fishing is also available in those locations.

-In the western portion Alaska the saltwater fishing is commercial.
+In the southwestern western portion of Alaska the saltwater fishing is commercial.
 The entire focus is on the extremely important saltwater sockeye fishery.
 There is extremely limited opportunity to do saltwater sport fishing.
 However, the fresh water opportunities abound.
-ADF&G manages the fisheries first for sustainability.
-That translates to each river being guaranteed an adequate escapement.
-This side of Alaska is lightly populated and many are engaged in the commercial sockeye fishing or is support of it, there are few sport fishermen and a lot of fish.
+The Alaska Department of Fish & Game (ADF&G) manages the fisheries first for sustainability.
+That translates to each river being guaranteed an adequate escapement for reproduction.
+This portion of Alaska is lightly populated and many are engaged in the commercial sockeye fishing or in support of it, there are few sport fishermen and a lot of fish.

-There are a great number of opportunities for fishing in the populated areas of Alaska, and most are substantially lower cost than Wilderness Fishing.
-To meet the high fishing demand on waters and achieve a sustainability fishery the Alaska Department of Fish and Game (ADF&G) uses fish hatcheries and very attentive monitoring of fish runs with quickly changing regulations to fine tune the escapement and harvest.
+There are a great number of opportunities for fishing in the populated areas of Alaska, and most are substantially lower cost than wilderness fishing.
+To meet the high fishing demand on waters and achieve a sustainability fishery, the Alaska Department of Fish and Game (ADF&G) uses fish hatcheries and is very attentive monitoring of fish escapement.
+ADF&G quickly changes regulations to fine tune the escapement and harvest.
 Fishing can be fantastic or a total bust as conditions change.
-Flexibility and low expectations are the key to a successful visit.

 In the wilderness streams of the west, the ADF&G manages the sockeye run so there will be a quantity of sockeye entering every river adequate to ensure sustainability.
 The issue becomes how spread out the escapement of the sockeye will be and how it impacts the run of other species.
 Generally speaking, the commercial fishing in Bristol Bay extends over three weeks in very late June into the middle of July.
-The other species are of no real economic interest and are therefore lightly regulated as sport fishing has little impact on the stocks.
+With the exception of the Nushagak River , the other species are of no real economic interest and are therefore lightly regulated as sport fishing has little impact on the stocks.
+The Nushagak has commercial fishing for the sockeye, kings and silvers.
 Sport fisherman do have catch limits, but can continue with catch and release once those limits are reached.

 Fishing near the lodge is a lower cost opportunity, both in terms of dollar cost and time and effort cost.
 It is hard to catch a fish if your line is not in the water.
 If the lodge is where the fish are, this can be a very good option with high return for your investment.